zhouziyu02/KAFNet/README.md

 The core model implementation can be found in the file:

 ```
-./model/KFNet.py
+./model/KAFNet.py
 ```

-This file contains the complete architecture of our proposed KFNet model.
+This file contains the complete architecture of our proposed KAFNet model.